 The presidency of The NYBR rotates among denominational affiliations.
 The Executive Committee has the authority to act and speak for the organization, when consistent with policy set by the Board of Governors.
 Officers are elected to serve two-year terms.

-Rabbi Joseph Potasnik is the Executive Vice President of The New York Board of Rabbis, the largest interdenominational rabbinic body in the world.
-Since 1972, he has been the spiritual and educational leader of Congregation Mount Sinai in Brooklyn Heights, New York.
-He is presently Rabbi Emeritus.
+Rabbi Joseph Potasnik is the Executive Vice President of The New York Board of Rabbis, the largest interdenominational rabbinic body in the world and co-founder and General Secretary of ICOR, the International Conference of Rabbis.
 He has served as Chaplain of the New York City Fire Department since 1999.
 Rabbi Potasnik maintained a high profile, helping many families cope with the disaster of September 11th, 2001.

 He was appointed by Mayor Rudolph Giuliani and reappointed by Mayor Michael Bloomberg to the New York City Campaign Finance Board.
 He also served as a member of the New York Human Rights Commission, and Chaplain of the New York Press Club.
 Rabbi Potasnik was awarded the Jan Karski Humanitarian Award 2014 by the Polish Consulate, named in honor of a Polish patriot, a Catholic, and hero of the Polish Resistance.
 He also received the Ellis Island Medal of Honor in 2014.

-Rabbi Potasnik has published numerous articles in local Brooklyn newspapers, assorted Jewish newspapers and the New York Post.
+Rabbi Potasnik has published numerous articles in many major newspapers and the New York Post.
 His new book, “Just Give Me a Minute,” which contains many of his featured commentaries on 1010Wins was released in the winter of 2019.
 He also authored the Forward for “The Illustrated Jewish Bible for Children.”
 In 2013, he was selected by the Forward Newspaper as one of the 50 most inspiring Rabbis.

-Rabbi Potasnik received his Bachelor of Arts degree from Yeshiva College, and his Master of Science from the Bernard Revel Graduate School of Yeshiva University.
+of Congregation Mount Sinai in Brooklyn Heights.
+He received his Bachelor of Arts degree from Yeshiva College, and his Master of Science from the Bernard Revel Graduate School of Yeshiva University.
 In 1972, he was ordained from Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.
 In addition, in 1986 he received his Juris Doctor degree from Brooklyn Law School.
-He is the proud father of 31-year-old Harrison Potasnik.
+He is the proud father of Harrison Potasnik.

 Rabbi Diana S. Gerson is the Associate Executive Vice President of the New York Board of Rabbis, where she has served since 2005.
 A major focus of her work has been to advance the NYBR’s leadership role in confronting family violence, domestic violence, sexual abuse and the exploitation of children by reaching across faith communities.

 She has provided prevention education to thousands of clergy, faith actors and community leaders, whose role she considers critical to ending gender-based violence, sexual exploitation and all forms of violence against children.
 Rabbi Gerson received her Masters degree and Rabbinic Ordination in 2001 from the Hebrew Union College-Jewish Institute of Religion in New York City.
-She is currently a Ph.D. candidate at the Vrije Universiteit Amsterdam.
+She is currently a Ph.D. candidate.

 Rabbi Daniel Alder